Welcome to the Puppet Community!

 We ask you to be considerate of others and behave professionally and respectfully to all other participants.
 Remember that sexual language and imagery is not appropriate for any event venue, including talks.
 Participants violating these rules may be sanctioned or expelled from the event without a refund at the discretion of the organizers or Puppet staff members.

-Harassment includes offensive verbal comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, real or implied violence, intimidation, oppression, stalking, following, harassing photography or recording, sustained disruption of talks or other events, inappropriate physical contact, and unwelcome sexual attention.
+Harassment includes offensive verbal comments related to gender, gender identity or expression, sexual orientation, disability, physical appearance, body size, race, religion, sexual images in public spaces, real or implied violence, intimidation, oppression, stalking, following, harassing photography or recording, sustained disruption of talks or other events, unwelcome physical contact, and unwelcome sexual attention.
 Participants asked to stop any harassing behavior are expected to comply immediately.

 If a participant engages in harassing behavior, the event organizers may take any action they deem appropriate, including warning the offender or expulsion from the event with no refund.
 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact a member of the event staff immediately.